mmateus-fc/Projects/Horse Race Simulator/README.md

 ## HOW TO RUN ##

-You can download the file RaceApp.jar and execute it.
+Download the file RaceApp.jar and execute it.